Menu

 It is grisly work for us, but a cathartic release for the bereaved, who say treating Disney Parks as a final resting place is the ultimate tribute to ardent fans.
 The Haunted Mansion probably has so many human ashes in it that it’s not even funny.

 I like to think I’m young, but I know I’m not.
 And when I think about dying, I don’t want to be vacuumed up and thrown out next to a half-eaten Mickey ice cream bar.
-Dropping ashes at Disney isn’t for the dead; it’s for the living.
+Spreading ashes at Disney isn’t for the dead; it’s for the living.
 There are better ways to honor the life of your deceased family members.

 Credit: Disney